CLIUtils/CLI11/README.md

 -   `.description(str)`: 🆕 Set/change the description.
 -   `.get_description()`: Access the description.
 -   `.parsed()`: True if this subcommand was given on the command line.
--   `.count()`: Returns the number of times the subcommand was called
+-   `.count()`: Returns the number of times the subcommand was called.
--   `.count(option_name)`: Returns the number of times a particular option was called
+-   `.count(option_name)`: Returns the number of times a particular option was called.
--   `.count_all()`: 🚧 Returns the total number of arguments a particular subcommand processed, on the master App it returns the total number of processed commands
+-   `.count_all()`: 🚧 Returns the total number of arguments a particular subcommand processed, on the master App it returns the total number of processed commands.
 -   `.name(name)`: Add or change the name.
 -   `.callback(void() function)`: Set the callback that runs at the end of parsing.
 The options have already run at this point.
 See [Subcommand callbacks](#callbacks) for some additional details.
 -   `.immediate_callback()`: 🚧 Specify that the callback for a subcommand should run immediately on completion of a subcommand vs at the completion of all parsing if this option is not used.